bilo-io/tut-fed/README.md

 - `npm install html-webpack-plugin --save-dev`

+We need to specify to Webpack how to load `.css`, image files, etc., which is done with the some plugins, that you need to install:

+- `npm install style-loader`
+- `npm install css-loader`
+- `npm install file-loader --save-dev`

+> **NOTE:**
+>
+> `file-loader`: loads files into the `assets/` folder of the bundle. which means you need to reference them from there, in the source code (except when you `require` or `import` them)

+## Creating the Production Build

-Lastly, add some scripts to make your life a little easier.
-You can add aliases for commands, which will reside in `package.json` under the `scripts` node.
+Lastly, add some scripts to make our lives a little easier.
+We can add aliases for commands, which will reside in `package.json` under the `scripts` node.
 They need to be run with the command `npm run {Script Name}`

 `package.json`:
 ```javascript